 In Planet of Microbes, Anton takes readers through the most recent discoveries about microbes, revealing their unexpected potential to reshape the future of the planet.
 For years, we knew little about these invisible invaders, considering them as little more than our enemies in our fight against infectious disease.
 But the more we learn about microbes, the more it’s become clear that our very lives depend on them.
 They may also hold the answers to some of science’s most pressing problems, including how to combat a warming planet, clean up the environment, and help the body fight off a wide variety of diseases.
 Anton has spent years interviewing and working with the determined scientists who hope to harness the work of microbes, and he breaks down the science while also sharing incredible behind-the-scenes stories of the research taking place everywhere from microbreweries to Mars.

-This event is free and open to the public but RSVP is required; please visit the Eventbrite website.
-A short reception will follow talk.
+This event is free and open to the public, but an RSVP is required via Eventbrite.
+A light reception and book signing will follow the talk.

-Ted Anton is the author of three books and editor of a fourth.
+Ted Anton is a Carl Sandburg Award-Winner in Nonfiction and a Nominee for a National Magazine Award in Reporting.
 His book, The Longevity Seekers: Science, Business and the Fountain of Youth (University of Chicago Press, 2013) follows the science and business race for a drug to extend human health.
 His previous book, Bold Science: Seven Scientists Who Are Changing Our World (Henry Holt: 2000, W.H.
 Freeman, paperback: 2001) told the story of scientific creativity and entrepreneurism.
-It was an Amazon.com Science Book pick, a Summer Alternate Selection from the Library of Science and a featured choice on howthingswork.com.
-The San Francisco Chronicle described it as being on the pioneering edge of science writing, spreading the notion that is a viable field of literary work.
-He is a professor in the English department at DePaul University in Chicago, and chair of the Age Studies Executive Committee of the Modern Language Association.
+Anton is a professor in the English department at DePaul University in Chicago, and chair of the Age Studies Executive Committee of the Modern Language Association.